amy/monthly-newsletter/CONTRIBUTE.md

 ***> Guest Editor:***
 We want this Go Pulse to distinctly have a voice behind each newsletter.
 When we have guest editors, the top of the newsletter will be an introduction of the editor as well as a paragraph of their thoughts of their choosing.

-*Format: 1 paragraph introduction of yourself.
+*Format: 1 short paragraph introduction of yourself.
 2 paragraph submission of a topic you think is interesting or advice you would like to share.*

+***> New Section Idea:***
+If you have a new section idea, we'd love to hear about it & include it!
+Let us know about your idea & what you envisioned.

+*Format: 1 paragraph overview of your section idea & potential types of content that it would include*

 ## Contribution Workflow